Create multiple campaigns

 • Use the correct number of decimals (e.g., 5000000000000000000 for 5 tokens if the token has 18 decimals).

-• If you do not plan to incentivize a specific key, do not set the amount to 0.
-Instead, remove the key entirely from the JSON.
+• If you do not plan to incentivize a specific key, remove it entirely from the JSON rather than setting the amount to 0.

 4. Click Send.
-If the payload is successfully generated, you’ll be able to download it.
-If not, there may be an error, feel free to reach out to us — we’ll help troubleshoot.
+If the payload is successfully generated, you'll be able to download it.
+If there's an error, reach out to us and we'll help troubleshoot.

 Example